Ed Nelson

-Edwin Stafford Nelson (December 21, 1928 – August 9, 2014) was an American actor, best known for his role as Dr. Michael Rossi in the television series Peyton Place.
+Edwin Stafford Nelson (December 21, 1928 – August 9, 2014) was an American actor, best known for his role as Dr. Michael Rossi in the television series Peyton Place, for which he was nominated for a Photoplay Award in 1967.

 Nelson appeared in episodes of many TV programs, more than 50 movies, and hundreds of stage productions.

 Early life

-Nelson was raised in North Carolina after having been born in New Orleans, Louisiana.
+Born in New Orleans, Louisiana, Nelson was raised in North Carolina.
 He was educated at Edwards Military Institute and Camp Lejeune High School, playing football and basketball at the latter school.

 He began acting while attending Tulane University in New Orleans.
 He left college after two years to study at the New York School of Radio and Television Technique.
 He served in the U.S. Navy as a radioman on the light cruiser USS Dayton.
 He took a position as a director at WDSU-TV in New Orleans.
-By 1956, acting became his central focus, and he moved to the Los Angeles area.
+By 1956, acting was his focus, and he moved to the Los Angeles area.